kennedyjosh/ubiety_takehome/README.md

 Do `make test` to run the unit and integration tests.
 This command will also install any dependencies needed for testing.

+## Configuration

+Optionally, you can specify configurable variables.
+Create a file `config.ini` with any of the following options:
+* In the `general` section:
+  * `key` specifies the valid API key.
+An API key is only enforced if one is listed here.
+* In the `database` section:
+  * `url` specifies the database file url.
+By default, it is `sqlite:///./iot_test.db`.

 ## Other useful `make` commands